PR Guarantees vs. PR Promises

 I've never heard anyone use the term "promised PR" so I think that means I get to define what it means.
 A PR promise would be if a PR firm told you, "We promise we will get you a full-feature article in the New York Times that has your company name in the headline and only says good things about you."

-No one can make this kind of promise for all the reasons those who decry “guaranteed PR” use.
-PR firms don’t control journalists and journalists don’t control editors (and if they do, then they’re not top-tier news outlets).
+To make this kind of promise would be unethical at best.
+No one can make this kind of promise for all the reasons those who decry "guaranteed PR" cite.
+PR firms don't control journalists, and journalists don't control editors (and if they do, they're not top-tier news outlets).

-For a PR firm to make this kind of promise would be like a priest officiating at a wedding to tell the happy couple, “I promise you will have a long and happy marriage full of nothing but happiness, no matter what you do.”
-There are too many things outside the priest’s control for him to make any such promise.
+For a PR firm to make this kind of promise would be like a priest officiating at a wedding telling the happy couple, "I promise you will have a long and happy marriage full of nothing but happiness, no matter what you do."
+There are too many things outside the priest's control for him to make any such promise.

 What’s “Guaranteed PR?”

-Whereas a promise says, “This will happen,” or “I will do ABC,” a guarantee says, “This will happen or else this other thing will happen,” or “I will do ABC or else I will do XYZ.”
+Whereas a promise says, "This will happen" or "I will do ABC," a guarantee says, "This will happen or else this other thing will happen" or "I will do ABC or else I will do XYZ."

 It's the "or else" that changes an unethical and likely impossible PR promise into a completely ethical and 100% possible PR guarantee.